 Controlled Status.
-Watsco is a "controlled company" as defined by the New York Stock Exchange (referred to as the NYSE) because of our Chairman & CEO's effective voting control of 53.1% as of April 7, 2017; therefore, the Company is not required to comply with certain corporate governance policies required of other publicly-traded companies that are not controlled companies.
-For example, the Board is not required to be composed of a majority of independent directors and the Company need not have a Compensation Committee or Nominating & Governance Committee.
-However, the Board strives to establish policies and procedures that it believes are in the best interests of the Company's shareholders and, accordingly, has adopted a policy whereby (i) the Company's Board is composed of a majority of independent directors and (ii) the Board has established both a Compensation Committee and a Nominating & Governance Committee each of which is composed entirely of independent directors.
+Watsco is a "controlled company" as defined by the New York Stock Exchange (referred to as the NYSE) because of our Chairman & CEO's effective voting control of 52.3% of the combined voting power of our shares of common stock outstanding as of April 6, 2018; therefore, the Company is not required to comply with certain corporate governance policies required of other publicly-traded companies that are not controlled companies.
+For example, the Board is not required to be composed of a majority of independent directors, and the Company need not have a Compensation Committee or Nominating & Governance Committee.

+However, the Board strives to establish policies and procedures that it believes are in the best interests of the Company's shareholders and, accordingly, has adopted a policy whereby (i) the Company's Board is composed of a majority of independent directors and (ii) the Board has established both a Compensation Committee and a Nominating & Governance Committee, each of which is composed entirely of directors meeting the independence guidelines of the NYSE.

 Director Independence.
 The Board has adopted guidelines for independent directors who serve on the Board that comply with applicable rules of the NYSE.
 Board member independence is reviewed at least annually to ensure that each non-management director and director nominee satisfies the NYSE's independence guidelines.
-Based on this review, the Board affirmatively determined that each of the following directors and director nominees is independent under the NYSE guidelines: Cesar L. Alvarez, David C. Darnell, Dr. Denise Dickins, Jason Epstein, Bob L. Moss and George P. Sape.
+Based on this review, the Board affirmatively determined that each of the following directors and director nominees is independent under the NYSE guidelines: Cesar L. Alvarez, Dr. Denise Dickins, Jason Epstein, Brian E. Keeley, Bob L. Moss, Steven Rubin and George P. Sape.

 Codes of Ethics and Conduct.
 The Board has adopted codes of ethics and conduct that are designed to ensure that directors, officers, and employees of the Company are aware of their ethical responsibilities and avoid conduct that may pose risk to the Company.
 We maintain (i) an Employee Code of Business Ethics and Conduct that is applicable to all employees, and (ii) a Code of Conduct for Executives that is applicable to members of our Board, our NEOs, and other senior operating and financial personnel.
-There were no amendments or waivers from either code of conduct in 2016.
+There were no amendments or waivers from either code of conduct in 2017.
 Oversight of investigations of known or potential violations under either code of conduct is the responsibility of the Audit Committee.
+To obtain copies of our Codes of Ethics and Conduct, please see "Corporate Governance Documents", below.

 Board Meetings.
 The Board meets regularly during the year and holds special meetings and acts by unanimous written consent whenever circumstances require.
-During 2016, the Board took action by unanimous written consent five times and held seven meetings.
-In 2016, all directors attended 78% or more of the aggregate number of meetings of the Board and the respective committees on which the directors served.
+During 2017, the Board took action by unanimous written consent five times and held six meetings.
+In 2017, all directors attended 100% of the aggregate number of meetings of the Board and the respective committees on which the directors served.
 Independent directors meet at regularly scheduled executive sessions without management present.
-All of our directors are encouraged to attend our annual meeting of shareholders and all attended in 2016.
+All of our directors are encouraged to attend our annual meeting of shareholders and all attended in 2017.

 Board Committees.
-During 2016, the Board maintained an Audit Committee, a Compensation Committee, and a Nominating & Governance Committee.
-Each committee is currently composed entirely of independent directors.
+During 2017, the Board maintained an Audit Committee, a Compensation Committee, and a Nominating & Governance Committee.
+Each committee is composed entirely of directors meeting the independence guidelines of the NYSE.
+In March 2018, the Board formed a Strategy Committee.
 The Committees keep the Board informed of their respective actions and provide assistance to the Board in fulfilling its oversight responsibility to shareholders.